HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Rotten Roots

-Every single sign talked about above could be root rot, or it might be something else.
+Every single sign mentioned above could be root rot, or it might be something else.
 There is only one way to know for sure: check the roots.

 Pull the entire plant carefully out of its pot or container and then see if anything ticks the checklist below.
 If it doesn't, then congrats, you probably have a healthy plant.